raspberrychris/wheelbarrowguide/content/cookie-policy.md

 +++
 title = "Cookie Policy"
-description = "Wheelbarrowguide.com is the #1 source for finding the best moses baskets" author = "Wheelbarrowguide.com"
+description = "Wheelbarrowguide.com is the #1 source for finding the best wheelbarrows" author = "Wheelbarrowguide.com"
 menu = "main"
 +++